-On September 15, 2020, the Company closed a transaction to acquire Electrum's 60% interest in SSHL thereby acquiring control of SSHL.
-As consideration for the acquisition, the Company must pay Electrum an aggregate US\$15,000,000 in a combination of cash and common shares, of which US\$4,000,000 remained payable as at July 31, 2021 and which was paid on September 14, 2021 as to US\$2,000,000 in cash and issuance of 7,971,878 common shares equal to US\$2,000,000 based on the greater of the prior 20-day volume weighted average trading price and the Discounted Market Price of the shares.

-During the fiscal quarter, the Company closed brokered and non-brokered private placements for gross proceeds of \$12,000,000 and received \$1,429,075 from stock option and share purchase warrant exercises.
-Subsequent to the period-end, the Company received a further \$1,034,025 from share purchase warrant exercises.
+On September 14, 2021, the Company completed the final payment required under the transaction to acquire Electrum's 60% interest in SSHL via payment of US\$2,000,000 in cash and issuance of 7,971,878 common shares equal to US\$2,000,000 based on the greater of the prior 20-day volume weighted average trading price and the Discounted Market Price of the shares.
+In addition, during the fiscal period to date, the Company closed brokered and non-brokered private placements for gross proceeds of \$12,000,000 and received \$2,641,100 from stock option and share purchase warrant exercises.

-Net proceeds from the above have been and are being used for: exploration at CLM, including a mineral resource update on the project; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; exploration at Oro and general working capital purposes.
+Net proceeds from the above have been and are being used for: exploration at CLM, including a mineral resource update on the project; payment of the remaining balance due to Electrum; new green fields drilling at El Sol; exploration at Oro; acquisition of Hermanas and general working capital purposes.